BenPischinger/ProceduralDungeonCrawlerLevelGenerator/README.md

 To generate a whole dungeon, use the "DungeonMain" scene.

-There is currently no player controller implemented, so the dungeon has to be navigated in the scene view.
+Since the dungeon can be quite the labyrinth I advice you to explore via the scene viewer, instead of the in-game character controller.

+The grid for spawns can be turned off in the gridController script, line 56, by setting gameObject.SetActive(false);